htrc/scwared-spanish-american-fiction/workset/comparative-worksets/README.md

-README for workset directory
+README for comparative worksets directory

 # Introduction
-The public version of the worksets is hosted by the [HathiTrust Research Center](http://analytics.hathitrust.org/) (HTRC) at <https://analytics.hathitrust.org/worksets/biblicon/Boom%20and%20related%20texts>, <https://analytics.hathitrust.org/worksets/biblicon/Indigenismo>, <https://analytics.hathitrust.org/worksets/biblicon/Mexican%20Rev.%20Narrative%20Canon>, <https://analytics.hathitrust.org/worksets/biblicon/Modernismo%20Fiction>, <https://analytics.hathitrust.org/worksets/biblicon/Modernismo%20Novels>, <https://analytics.hathitrust.org/worksets/biblicon/Narcoliterature>, <https://analytics.hathitrust.org/worksets/biblicon/Colombia_narrative%20about%20violence>.
+The public version of the worksets is hosted by the [HathiTrust Research Center](http://analytics.hathitrust.org/) (HTRC) at <https://analytics.hathitrust.org/worksets/isabella/SCWAReD-UnsortedFictionArgentina>, <https://analytics.hathitrust.org/worksets/isabella/SCWAReD-UnsortedFictionBolivia>, <https://analytics.hathitrust.org/worksets/isabella/SCWAReD-UnsortedFictionChile>, <https://analytics.hathitrust.org/worksets/isabella/SCWAReD-UnsortedFictionColombia>, <https://analytics.hathitrust.org/worksets/isabella/SCWAReD-UnsortedFictionCuba>, <https://analytics.hathitrust.org/worksets/isabella/SCWAReD-UnsortedFictionEcuador>, <https://analytics.hathitrust.org/worksets/isabella/SCWAReD-UnsortedFictionMexico>, <https://analytics.hathitrust.org/worksets/isabella/SCWAReD-UnsortedFictionPeru>, <https://analytics.hathitrust.org/worksets/isabella/SCWAReD-UnsortedFictionPuertoRico>, <https://analytics.hathitrust.org/worksets/isabella/SCWAReD-UnsortedFictionUruguay>, <https://analytics.hathitrust.org/worksets/isabella/SCWAReD-UnsortedFictionVenezuela>.

 The `workset` directory contains multiple data files with metadata about the workset and its volumes.
-Details about each file, its format, and structure are included below:
+Details about each file, its format, and structure are included below.

-## `scwared-spanish-american-fiction-Boom.csv`
-## `scwared-spanish-american-fiction-Indigenismo.csv`
-## `scwared-spanish-american-fiction-Mexican-Rev.csv`
-## `scwared-spanish-american-fiction-Modernismo-Fiction.csv`
-## `scwared-spanish-american-fiction-Modernismo-Novels.csv`
-## `scwared-spanish-american-fiction-Narcoliterature.csv`
-## `scwared-spanish-american-fiction-Violencia.csv`
+# `scwared-unsorted-fiction-argentina.csv`
+# `scwared-unsorted-fiction-bolivia.csv`
+# `scwared-unsorted-fiction-chile.csv`
+# `scwared-unsorted-fiction-colombia.csv`
+# `scwared-unsorted-fiction-cuba.csv`
+# `scwared-unsorted-fiction-mexico.csv`
+# `scwared-unsorted-fiction-peru.csv`
+# `scwared-unsorted-fiction-puertorico.csv`
+# `scwared-unsorted-fiction-uruguay.csv`
+# `scwared-unsorted-fiction-venezuela.csv`

 This is a simple CSV file listing the volume ID and some additional metadata for each volume in the workset.
 The CSV file may be edited by removing and adding volume, and the edited file may used as the basis for a new workset.
 The full CSV file or simply a text file with a list of volume IDs may be uploaded to <https://analytics.hathitrust.org/uploadworkset> to create a new workset.